 In 1997, the EPA proposed a new, eight-hour ozone standard that replaced the one-hour standard, effective June 15, 2005.
 Scientific research had shown that ozone could affect human health at lower levels and over longer exposure times than one hour.
 The new standard was challenged in court, and after a lengthy legal battle, the courts upheld it.
 The new standard was finalized in June 2004.
 The new eight-hour standard is 0.08 parts per million (ppm), averaged over eight hours, and not to be exceeded more than once per year.
-Nonattainment areas were again further classified based on the severity of the eight-hour standard, and was separated into two nonattainment areas-Eastern Massachusetts and Western Massachusetts.
+Nonattainment areas were again further classified based on the severity of the eight-hour values.
+Massachusetts was classified as being in moderate nonattainment for the eight-hour standard, and was separated into two nonattainment areas-Eastern Massachusetts and Western Massachusetts.